hydrogen2oxygen/markdownToHomepage/README.md

 # markdownToHomepage
-Markdown to HTML Dynamic Website Generator written entirely in Java and easy to use
+Markdown to HTML Dynamic Website Generator written entirely in Java and easy to use.

 ## Modes
 ### CommandLine Mode